 Many Years From Now

-The song’s arrangement was suggested by George Harrison, who had been listening to Otis Redding’s Respect, then a minor hit.
-Harrison suggested that Drive My Car’s bass and guitar parts should play similar lines in an approximation of Redding’s bass-heavy sound, resulting in one of The Beatles’ most effective performances of 1965.
+The arrangement was suggested by George Harrison, who had been listening to Otis Redding’s ‘Respect’, then a minor hit.
+Harrison suggested that the bass and guitar parts should play similar lines in an approximation of Redding’s bass-heavy sound, resulting in one of The Beatles’ most effective performances of 1965.

 In the studio

-The basic arrangement saw McCartney on bass, Harrison playing guitar – contradicting his Anthology recollections – Lennon on tambourine and Starr on drums.
+The basic arrangement had Paul McCartney on bass guitar, George Harrison playing guitar – contradicting his Anthology recollections – John Lennon on tambourine, and Ringo Starr on drums.
 The group then overdubbed piano, lead guitar, piano and cowbell parts, along with lead vocals by Lennon and McCartney, and backing vocals by Harrison.